 3. Qualified Institutional Buyers (QIB)

-- Public financial institutions, mutual funds, as well as foreign portfolio investors can apply in this category.
+- Public financial institutions, mutual funds, and foreign portfolio investors can apply in this category.

 - It is not as common as other categories.